Friday, December 24, 2010

 Saturday, December 4, 2010

 Lillian Madison’s relations with her immediate family in the 1880s were strained if not outright hostile.
-Her parents disapproved of her social life and kept her from the education she desired.
-As soon as she could, Lillian left their home in King William County, Virginia.
-She found comfort and support among her mother’s relatives but she also began a relationship with her cousin, Thomas Cluverius, that would end in her ruin.
+Her parents disapproved of her social life and kept her from the education she desired and as soon as she could, Lillian left their home in King William County, Virginia.
+She found comfort and support among her mother’s relatives but she also began a romantic relationship with her cousin, Thomas Cluverius, that would end in her ruin.
 When Lillian’s body, eight months pregnant, was found floating in Richmond’s Old Reservoir, Cousin Thomas was the prime suspect.